gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

    as possible.
    For example, automatically stopping the intake mechanism when game elements have been collected saves a button press.
 2. Autonomously operating some mechanisms has the advantage of eliminating driver error and relieves stress.
-   For example, if a lift has to extend to exactly 30 inches, a motor with an :term:`encoder` can complete that with 100% accuracy at full speed, compared to a human driver's minor error.
+For example, if a lift has to extend to exactly 30 inches, a motor with an :term:`encoder <Encoder>` can complete that with 100% accuracy at full speed, compared to a human driver's minor error.

 .. note:: Autonomous functions should be able to be overrided by manual input
     in case something goes wrong